 Please follow the signs for either of the two free park and ride car parks that are available on the day, one at the Landmark overflow car park and one in the old construction yard up Station Road.
 For more details please see the map on the Home Page.

-***Please note you have an option to pay ( correct money only no change given) at the Station Rd Car Park.
-You will receive a wrist band which allows you to book your tickets with you are waiting for the bus and beat the queue/ fast track entry when you get dropped off by the Vintage Buses!
+***Please note you have an option to pay in advance subject to 4G signal at the Station Rd Car Park.
+You will see a Poster with a QR code which allows you to book your tickets with you are waiting for the bus and beat the queue using the fast track entry when you get dropped off by the Vintage Buses!

 Families with Prams, Buggies or Dogs may wish to park in the overflow car park at the Landmark and make their way to the event via the way marked woodland paths, which is only a short walk; however if not the vintage buses are happy to give the a lift.